acertio/biscuitsec.org/README.md

 # biscuitsec.org
-This website a playground for biscuit tokens.
+This is a playground for biscuit tokens.
 We developed this site to ease the understanding and usage of biscuit tokens (in the spirit of jwt.io).

 The site is made using react, wasm and the biscuit rust library.